vuepress-theme-hope/vuepress-theme-hope/docs/md-enhance/src/guide/flowchart.md

 icon: tree
 ---

-Let the Markdown file support flow chart in your VuePress site
+Let the Markdown file support flow chart in your VuePress site.

 <!-- more -->